 Step 1: Get your corporate marketing team and franchisees on the same page.

-Make sure that both your corporate marketing team and your individual franchisees understand the basics of local SEO.
-Share educational resources with your corporate marketing team and host a webinar for franchisees in order to give them the chance to ask you questions.
+Ensure both your corporate marketing team and your individual franchisees understand the basics of local SEO.
+Share educational resources with your corporate marketing team and host a webinar for franchisees to give them the chance to ask you questions.

 Step 2: Take corporate control over franchisee websites.

 To ensure your franchisees follow your corporate brand guide and messaging, take control of any existing franchise location websites.

 It takes less than a second for a visitor to judge your website based on its appearance.

 Professional website design is important for any business, because it helps you look more professional.

 Consistent branding is especially important for franchises, because customers expect a uniform experience no matter which location they visit.